heath3conk/equifax/PITCHME.md

 ## What can you do to protect yourself?
  - Monitor your credit *report* (vs. credit *score*)
  - Monitor your accounts
+ - Create account at the Social Security Agency
  - Fraud alert?
  - Credit freeze?